decentralized-identity/keri/docs/Q-and-A.md

 (_SamMSmith_)

 ## How does KERI scale
+`KEL`, `KERL` and `KAACE` might well be very lean alternatives to blockchain based solutions.
+The hard part is the ambient verifiable architecture.

 ## How are KERI witnesses and watchers incentived to spread KELs and KERLs and make them available?